Rhyslos/Rhyslos/README.md

 My name is Yuna
 I am a final-year student specializing in **Multimedia Technology and Design**.

 I am currently finishing my degree, with a strong focus on software architecture and interactive applications.
-While I am building web applications today, my long-term ambition is to work full-time in **Game Development**.
+While I am building web applications today, my long-term ambition is to become skilled enough to work full-time as a **.NET Developer**.

 ### Current Projects